Skip to main content

 DNS records

-After attaching a custom domain you need to configure DNS at your registrar. app.network.dns() returns the ownership record and SSL status.
+After attaching a custom domain you need to configure DNS at your registrar. app.network.dns() returns an array of DNS records to create.

 Analytics